Ameloblastoma

 Surgical removal of the affected tissue is the preferred treatment.
 A wide margin of healthy tissue should be removed from the treated area to keep the chance of tumor regrowth to a minimum.
 If the tumor does reoccur, surgery is performed again.

-If there is a malignant spread of the tumor, radiation is the treatment choice.
-Chemotherapy is usually not as effective in these cases.
+If there is a malignant spread of the tumor, radiation is the treatment choice. is usually not as effective in these cases.

 References